mihonapp/website/website/src/docs/guides/troubleshooting/index.md

 :::

 ::: details `INSTALL_FAILED_NO_MATCHING_ABIS`
-Seeing this error suggests the `.apk` is incompatible with your CPU architecture.
+Seeing this error suggests the `.apk` is incompatible with your device's CPU architecture.
-Obtain the appropriate version or a universal `.apk` (i.e. the option with largest file size on GitHub).
+* Download the universal `.apk` version (i.e. the largest `.apk` file size option on **GitHub**), otherwise download the compatible version for your device.
 :::